-Dave Specter, owner and winemaker at Bells Up Winery in Willamette Valley, Oregon, loves a challenge.
-A French horn player throughout middle school and high school, little did he know that learning to play one of the most difficult instruments in the world would prepare him for becoming a winemaker.
+Dave Specter, owner and winemaker at Bells Up Winery Willamette Valley, Oregon, loves a challenge.
+A French horn player throughout middle school and high school, little did he know that learning to play one of the most difficult instruments in the world was a prelude to becoming a winemaker.

-For those who know nothing about music, the French horn is an unpredictable instrument…hence difficult.
+In case you’re not familiar, the French horn is a brass instrument and is considered an unpredictable instrument…hence difficult.
 You never know if the sound that comes out is what you intended.
 Growing and harvesting wine grapes is unpredictable, too: drought, floods, storms, and insects are just a few factors that can upset a harvest.
-You could say that making wine is the physical expression of Dave’s passion for music.
-Or to put it another way, he loves a challenge—and just transferred it from playing the French horn to making wine.
+You could say that making wine is the physical manifestation of playing the French horn.
+Or to put it another way, Dave loves a challenge—and transferred the challenge of playing a musical instrument to making wine.

 Contents